 I have sensitive skin.
 Could I have an allergic reaction?

-Although we cannot guarantee you won’t have an allergic reaction, there have been none documented within the spray tanning industry.
-We will be happy to do a test patch for you.
+Although we cannot guarantee you won’t have an allergic reaction, there have been none documented within the Stage Color.

-After your first shower, it is important to apply moisturizer frequently.
-This will delay the exfoliation of the skin cells that retain your tan.
-You can also purchase products that contain small amounts of DHA which will extend your tan a few days.
+After your competition, it is important to apply moisturizer frequently.
+This will delay the exfoliation of the skin cells that retain your Stage Color.
+You can also purchase products that contain small amounts of DHA which will extend your Stage Color a few days.
 Avoid the use of all bar soaps, and products that are mineral oil or petroleum based.
-These will fade your tan quickly.
+These will fade your Stage Color quickly.

 We recommend that you do not shower until after your competition.

 The solution will launder out of most fabrics, although we do not guarantee that.
 This is why we ask that you wear old clothing.